allegheny-college-cmpsc-104-Fall-2024/lab07/README.md

 - Sphinx Documentation: https://www.sphinx-doc.org/en/master/

 ## Deliverables
-Please submit your work by pushing it to your GitHub Classroom repository.
+Please submit your work by pushing it to your GitHub repository.
 - You will modify the files `writing/reStructedText.md` and `sphinx/source/calculator.rst` to respond questions in the document.
 - You will use Sphinx to generate HTML documentation for the Calculator project.